 Why settle for the best local employees when you can employee the best workers from the entire country and the world?

 You'll be able to make sure the employees you choose are really the best fit for your company.

 There are of course, like with everything, some drawbacks and challenges to overcome.

 The biggest is, in my opinion, the fact that it's a lot harder to establish trust and integrate new employees into your teams.
 But these problems can be conquered.
 You just need to be a good leader.

 Kevin Kruse puts it nicely: „Bad managers—which, let’s face it, are most of them—don’t set specific, measurable goals and outcomes.
 So they think they are “witnessing productivity” when a worker sits in her cube, but they are really just witnessing presence.“

 Good managers, on the other hand set measurable specific goals (or SMART goals) and using right tools, can know that employees are really working from their computer screen or smart-phone.

 If the time a person works is important for you, you can use time tracking software like Hubstaff to monitor everyone.
-Or you can use status reporting and OKR tools like Weekdone to make sure everything gets done.
+Or you can use status reporting and goal setting software like Weekdone Team Compass to make sure everything gets done.